bronzehedwick/chrisdeluca/content/article/embarassing-moments-for-frogs.md

 ]
 +++

 So remember that screenshot I posted of a cartoon I said I was going to finish in a week a month ago?
-Well, I finally finished it.
-All two minutes of it.
+Well, I finally finished it.<!--more--> All two minutes of it.
 Here it is, and let me know what you think!
 Thanks.

 {{< youtube 4iWL2Xdmn0E >}}